 Beulah's favourite biscuit recipe comes from her friend Geraldine MacInnis.

 5 cups flour

 10 tsp baking powder

 2 tsp sugar

 Mix and make a well in centre, then add this mixture in with a fork:

 1 1/4 cups milk

 Don't overmix!
 Roll out on floured table 1/2 inch thick.
 Bake in a hot oven (425 degrees) for 10-12 minutes.
 Enjoy with a good cup of tea!

 Emma Smith has been with CBC Nova Scotia since 2017.
 She's a graduate of UBC's Graduate School of Journalism and the former editor of a community newspaper on Nova Scotia's South Shore.
 You can follow her work at @emma_dsmith.

-This documentary was edited by Acey Rowe.
+This documentary was co-produced and edited by Acey Rowe.